yacobey/website/replit.md

 - January 25, 2025.
 Updated all Calendly links from lenoxcpa to selamcpa25 across entire website
 - January 25, 2025.
 Changed all "Schedule Free Consultation" and "Schedule Consultation" buttons to use new Calendly link
 - January 25, 2025.
 Updated admin password reference from lenoxcpa2025 to selamcpa2025 for consistency
+- January 25, 2025.
+Created comprehensive Contact Us page with updated contact information
+- January 25, 2025.
+Updated all contact information: email to selamcpa25@gmail.com, location to "Remote Services Based in Maryland"
+- January 25, 2025.
+Added tagline "We offer remote accounting solutions – Wherever you are, we've got you covered"
+- January 25, 2025.
+Updated contact information across all pages, chatbot, and payment forms
 ```

 ## User Preferences